-A pillar page should provide an answer to the questions that users type into Google search.
+A pillar page should provide an answer to the questions that users type into Google searches.
 This, in turn, should lead them to choose your content with all other results in view of further information.
-After visitors have read in on your Pillar page, they should be able to find out more about hyperlinks to more specific cluster content.
+After visitors have read your Pillar page, they should be able to find out more about hyperlinks to more specific cluster content.

 The procedure for creating pillar content (or for converting existing pages) can be described in five points: